Mt Thirsty Cobalt- Nickel Project

 Cobalt-Nickel Oxide Deposit

-The Project hosts the Mt Thirsty Cobalt-Nickel Oxide Deposit (Table 1) which represents an excellent long-term, low cost, cobalt production opportunity.
+The Project hosts the Mt Thirsty Cobalt-Nickel Oxide Deposit which represents an excellent long-term, low cost, cobalt production opportunity.

-The deposit is flat lying, continuous and thick starting from near surface to around 70 metres below surface (Figure 2).
-Due to intense oxidation, the deposit is very soft, fine grained and low in silica.
+The deposit is flat lying, continuous and thick starting from near surface to around 70 metres below surface.
+Due to intense oxidation, the deposit is very soft and fine grained.

-Extensive metallurgical test work in recent years has indicated that high recoveries of cobalt can be achieved via an efficient low temperature, atmospheric leaching process which uses sulphur dioxide (SO2) as the preferred reagent, resulting in a more practical and economic leaching method by specifically targeting cobalt preferentially.
+Extensive metallurgical test work has indicated that high recoveries of cobalt can be achieved via an efficient low temperature, atmospheric leaching process which uses sulphur dioxide (SO2) as the main reagent, resulting in a more practical and economic leaching method by specifically targeting cobalt preferentially (Figure 2).
+A key competitive advantage of Mt Thirsty is that that as the leaching does not require high pressure, this enables a lower capital expenditure requirement than all other Australian cobalt-nickel projects.

 Pre-feasibility Study (PFS)

-The project is expected to produce 6,000 tonnes per annum of a Mixed Sulphide Product (MSP), a product of strategic interest to many multinational mining, refining and trading companies as it is suitable for the metals, chemical and battery markets.
+The project is expected to produce 19.1kt of cobalt and 24.8kt of nickel as a Mixed Sulphide Product (MSP) over the 12 year life of mine, a product of strategic interest to many multinational mining, refining and trading companies as it is suitable for the metals, chemical and battery markets.

 Nickel Sulphide Mineralisation